cdomet-d/transcendence/.doc/databases.md

 ### General overview

-The users container holds the data for a user's profile such as the bio, profile picture, online status and so forth.
+The users container holds the data for a user's profile such as the biography, profile picture, online status and so forth.
 The goal here is not to hold account info (like password), those informations will be handle in the account microservice.

 The tables in this database are pretty straight forward.
 I will elaborate on a couple column that need explanation in my opinion